 Kernel Device Drivers are the generic device drivers that load with the operating system into the memory as part of the operating system; not the entire driver but a pointer to that effect so that the device driver can be invoked as soon as it is required.
 The drivers are pertaining to BIOS, motherboard, processor, and similar hardware form part of Kernel Software.

-A problem with Kernel Device Drivers is that when one of them is invoked, it is loaded into the RAM and cannot be moved to a page file (virtual memory).
-Thus, a number of device drivers running at the same time can slow down machines.
-That is why there is a minimum system requirement for each operating system.
-The different operating systems already add up the resources needed for kernel device drivers, so end-users need not worry about extra memory requirements.
+A problem with Kernel Device Drivers is that when one is invoked, it is loaded into RAM and cannot be moved to the page file (virtual memory).
+Thus, multiple device drivers running concurrently can slow down the machine.
+That is why there are minimum system requirements for each operating system.
+The different operating systems already allocate the resources required for kernel device drivers, so end users need not worry about additional memory requirements.

 User Mode Device Drivers are the ones usually triggered by users during their session on a computer.
 It might be thought of as devices that the user brought to the computer other than the kernel devices.
-Drivers for most of the Plug and Play devices fall into this category.
-User Device Drivers can be written to disk so that they don’t act tough on the resources.
+Drivers for most Plug-and-Play devices fall into this category.
+User Device Drivers can be written to disk to avoid resource contention.
 However, for the drivers related to gaming devices, it is recommended to keep them in the main memory (RAM).

 Read: How to manually install a Driver using a .INF File.